 Deeds and encumbrances, among others.

 Professional assistance in any real property transaction is highly recommended.
-Our pre-screened real estate lawyers have estensive experience in California real estate law and will effectively protect your interests.
+Our pre-screened real estate lawyers have extensive experience in California real estate law and will effectively protect your interests.

 1. AB 1482 California Rent Control

-California recently enacted one of the nation's most stringent state-wide rent control rules, as many know.
+As many know, California recently enacted one of the nation's most stringent state-wide rent control rules.
 The aim of the law is to provide additional protections for tenants, subject to exceptions, through the restriction of rent increases and the introduction of just cause evictions.

 2. AB 5 Independent Contractors

 Although AB 5 started out as a possible challenge for the real estate sector, due to C.A.R. lobbying efforts, the codification of Dynamex ended in triumph, as the legislature established unique exceptions for real estate licensees, enabling them to self-designate under the provisions of the Business & Professions Code as independent contractors.
-Significantly, brokers under AB 5 are also given some guidance as to the extent of their power over licensees in exercising their supervisory responsibilities.
+Significantly, brokers under AB 5 are also given some guidance regarding their power over licensees in exercising their supervisory responsibilities.

 The brokers would want to ensure that the contracts of their licensees comply with the Business & Professions Code, similar to the actions taken during the Dynamex holding.

 While the legislation provides the real estate industry with some good news, it also establishes that administrative and non-licensed staff are employees by default.
-It will therefore be relevant, when entering the new year, to assess the status of administrative non-licensees as well.
+When entering the new year, it will be relevant to assess the status of administrative non-licensees as well.

 3. AB 68, 670, 881 Accessory Dwelling Units